 Liberty Healthshare is not health “insurance”, but it is exempt from Obamacare (thus, no penalties!).

 Quick health check: I almost never go to the doctor.
 I work out routinely and lead a healthy life.
-We eat mostly vegan at home.
+We eat healthy meals without a lot of meat, fat, and carbs at home.
 Occasional drinks.
 Last blood test returned perfectly normal.
 More or less, I don’t need much in the way of insurance.
-My wife suffers from migraines, but she is as active and healthy as I am.
+My wife used to suffer from migraines, but she is also as active and healthy as I am.

 Why Liberty HealthShare?

 In fact, I hate insurance in general.
 The insurance industry is a huge money-maker for large corporations in the United States, and there’s a reason for that.

 Thankfully, we have USAA for our car insurance – which helps to ease the psychological burden of maintaining insurance, but with health care, we didn’t want to touch the whole “Marketplace” thing if we could avoid it…even with subsidies.

 Healthcare is also more difficult for full-time RVers, like us.
 Most traditional health insurance companies won’t cover health costs once you leave your home state.
 While we do maintain a home address, we won’t actually be at that address the large majority of the time.
 We’re travelers, damnit.